dozyhermit/dozyhermit/README.md

 ### what even is a developer 👋

-i'm looking for new opportunities and sleep more than necessary, but it's no worries because i can balance the two 😴
+i'm looking for new opportunities and sleeping more than necessary, but it's no worries because i can balance the two 😴

 ### currently working with these